analogweb/analogweb-scala/README.md

-Analog Web Framework Scala DSL
+Analogweb Framework Scala DSL
 ===============================================

-AnalogWeb is a tiny HTTP orientied framework and it operated on Java 6+ and Scala 2+.
+Analogweb is a tiny HTTP orientied framework.
+This DSL operated on Scala 2+.

 ## Example